Colorado program receives Sandra Day O’Connor Award for Advancement of Civics Education

-Executive director of Our Courts Colorado
+Chair of the Executive Committee for Our Courts Colorado

 The National Center for State Courts, headquartered in Williamsburg, Va., is a nonprofit court organization dedicated to improving the administration of justice by providing leadership and service to the state courts.
 Founded in 1971 by the Conference of Chief Justices and Chief Justice of the United States Warren E. Burger, NCSC provides education, training, technology, management, and research services to the nation’s state courts.

 National Center for State Courts, 300 Newport Avenue, Williamsburg, VA 23185-4147